VaibhavUpreti/authkeeper/README.md

 </p>

-# Doorkeeper.js — easy to use OAuth 2 JavaScript Client.
+# auth-keeper — easy to use OAuth 2 JavaScript Client.

-doorkeeper.js is a lightweight JavaScript library for implementing OAuth 2.0 clients in web, desktop, and mobile applications.
+auth-keeper is a lightweight JavaScript library for implementing OAuth 2.0 clients in web, desktop, and mobile applications.

 It supports the following [grant types](https://oauth.net/2/grant-types/) out of the box